zivid/zivid-csharp-samples/source/Applications/PointCloudTutorial.md

 Note:

-`Zivid.NET.Camera.Capture()` method returns at some moment in time after the camera completes capturing raw images.
 The handle from `Zivid.NET.Frame.PointCloud` is available instantly.
 However, the actual point cloud data becomes available only after the processing on the GPU is finished.
 Any calls to data-copy methods (section below) will block and wait for processing to finish before proceeding with the requested copy operation.

 For detailed explanation, see [Point Cloud Capture Process](https://support.zivid.com/latest/academy/camera/point-cloud-capture-process.html).